 - Demonstrated need for IBM resources

-In return for these free resources, you must agree to support our open data policy by publicly releasing the research data from your World Community Grid project, to enable the global scientific community to benefit from and build upon your findings.
-Research teams will also agree to engage the volunteers in their research through regular communications through World Community Grid communication channels.
+In return for these free resources, scientists agree to support our open data policy by publicly releasing the research data from their World Community Grid project, to enable the global scientific community to benefit from and build upon their findings.
+Research teams also agree to engage the volunteers in their research through regular communications through World Community Grid communication channels.

 We have begun the onboarding process for the projects, and are planning to launch the first project later in 2018.
 We will be posting updates about this process on our website.

 We're not currently accepting applications that include data from The Weather Company and storage from IBM Cloud, but any researchers who are interested in using World Community Grid's computing power are welcome to submit an application.